Tripura: 7 arrested, 3 police officers suspended after vandalism at Bangladesh diplomatic mission

 The Tripura Police on Tuesday arrested seven persons and suspended three police officers in connection with the vandalism of the Bangladesh Assistant High Commission in Agartala a day earlier, The Indian Express reported.

+The commission also said that it had suspended all consular and visa services until further notice “given the security situation”.

-Protestors from a group called the Hindu Sangharsh Samiti on Monday breached the security arrangements at the diplomatic mission, pulled down Bangladesh’s national flag and damaged property.
+This came after protestors from a group called the Hindu Sangharsh Samiti on Monday breached the security arrangements at the diplomatic mission, pulled down Bangladesh’s national flag and damaged property.

 Departmental proceedings have been initiated for negligence against the three suspended police officers, identified as Sub-Inspectors Dilu Jamatia and Joynal Hossain and Sergeant Debabrata Sinha.